-Major 64 units

-Business Administration

-Core Courses 43 units

-International Business Courses
+Business Administration Core Courses 43 units International Business Courses 21 units

-The following 12 units may be taken on campus or in the study abroad portion of the program with the International Business Institute (IBI), Summer Session.
+IBUS 371, IBUS 372, IBUS 373, and IBUS 374 may be taken on campus or in the study abroad portion of the program with the International Business Institute (IBI), Summer Session.
 The IBI is held in the summer from late May until the end of July.
-Prerequisite: BUSI 440 and/or permission of the IBI coordinator
+Prerequisite: BUSI 370 and/or permission of the IBI coordinator